Eumaeus/citealign/README.md

 ## Use Cases

-1. Given a passage of a poem in the original language of composition, find passages of prose translations that align with it.
+1. Given a passage (a line, a range of lines, a book) of a poem in the original language of composition, find passages of prose translations that align with it.
+Do so even if the translation's scheme of citation is radically different (*e.g.* a prose translation of a poem).

 1. (Potentially) dis-contiguous alignments of tokens for translation-alignment.
 (As with the tool http://ugarit.ialigner.com.)

+## Overview

+This library simply organizes and creates methods for compositions of the basic primitive data-types modeled by the [CITE Architecture](http://cite-architecture.org): texts, collections, and relations.
+There can be a Collection of "alignment-objects".
+Each of these is citable with a [Cite2 URN](http://cite-architecture.org/cite2urn/).
+Passages of text, or textual tokens, are part of [OHCO2 Texts](http://cite-architecture.org/ohco2/), and are citable with [CTS URNs](http://cite-architecture.org/ctsurn/).
+Text and Relation-objects are associated with [CITE Relations](https://cite-architecture.github.io/citerelations/).

 ## Current version: 0.1.0